-The following theorem extends the paper \cite{MB} and uses similar methods to prove the statement.
+The following theorem extends the paper \cite{MB}; we use similar methods to prove the statement.

-\begin{mythm}{A} There is an algorithm such that for given $n\in\Nbb$ and a simply-connected DGA $\A$ which is strongly homotopy equivalent to a cochain complex $C^*\otimes\Qbb$ where $C^*$ is a cochain complex of Abelian groups with finite dimensional homology constructs an $n$-minimal model. \end{mythm}
+\begin{mythm}{A} There is an algorithm which, given $n\in\Nbb$ and a simply-connected DGA $\A$ equipped with a strong homotopy equivalence to a cochain complex $C^*\otimes\Qbb$ where $C^*$ is an effective cochain complex of abelian groups with finite dimensional homology, constructs an $n$-minimal model for $\A$. \end{mythm}

 \begin{proof} We will search for the minimal model in the form of the free algebra $\Lambda V$ on a graded vector space $V$.
 The subspace of elements of degree $\le k$ will be denoted by $V^{\le k}$.